 Make-up Work Policies: It is the responsibility of each student to inquire about make-up work upon returning from an absence.
 Students must also check Google Classroom for classwork and homework information for any days missed.

 Redo/Retake/Revision Policies: Minor Grades are not eligible for a redo or retake.
-For major assessments, test corrections are available upon request.
-Once the quarter ends, grades cannot be altered.
-Students will have Redo/Retake opportunities for 5 days from the time an assignment is recorded in the gradebook to initiate the Redo/Retake process.
-If a student is provided an open-note test or allowed to use something such as a completed study guide as a resource a Redo/Retake should not be necessary.
+For major grades, students will have Redo/Retake opportunities for 5 days from the time an assignment is recorded in the gradebook to initiate the Redo/Retake process.
+If a student is provided an open-note test or allowed to use something such as a completed study guide as a resource, a Redo/Retake will not be applicable.
+Students will be expected to initiate the process for Redo/Retake.
+Teachers will handle unique situations on a case-by-case basis and will use discretion on any assignment intended to be applied to a particular grading period.

-Latework Policy: The Latework procedures for WMS are intended to support students who are absent from school, not students who were present but have failed to meet a deadline for turning in work.
-Work assigned is expected to be completed by the assigned due date.
-Any work not turned in will have the Greenville County Schools grade floor applied which equals a 50%.
-Mrs. Sims has the autonomy to determine whether she will accept late work on a case by case basis.
+Latework Policy: The Latework procedures for WMS are intended to support students who are absent from school, not students who were present, but still failed to meet a deadline for turning in work.
+Work assigned is expected to be completed by the designated due date.
+Any work not turned in will be recorded as a zero (0).
+Dr. Gosnell has the autonomy to determine whether she will accept late work on a case-by-case basis.

-Make-up Work from Absences: The work must be completed and returned to the teacher the number of days of the absence plus one upon the students return to school.
-If the deadline is not met, an NHI or GFA will then be applied.
-It is the students responsibility to ask their teacher for the work they missed within the day they return to school.
+Make-up Work from Absences: The work must be completed and returned to the teacher 5 school days upon their return.
+If the deadline is not met, a grade of zero (0) will then be applied.
+It is the student's responsibility to ask their teacher for the work they missed on the day they return to school.

 English 6 Course Overview